noya19/FormBuilder-API/README.md

-# FormBuilder-using-postgres
+# FormBuilder-API
-A formBuilder app using fastify prisma and postgres raw querries.
+A dynamic form Builder using backend framework fastify and Database PostgreSQL